lycx94/LMSYS---Chatbot-Arena-Human-Preference-Predictions/README.md

 ## How to Use
 - Explore Data: Start with lysms_eda.ipynb to understand the data and identify any potential issues or biases.
 - Fine-Tune Models: Use lmsys_finetuning.ipynb to fine-tune your chosen LLM.
 Adjust the model_id parameter as needed.
+- Combined LGBM Models: Explore lysms_combined_lgbm.ipynb to understand the approach of combining LGBM models with different preprocessing techniques.